ManifestWebDesign/mf-grid/README.md

 Option |  Default Value | Definition
 ------ | -------------- | ---------
-afterSelectionChange | null | Callback for when you want to validate something after selection. columnDefs | undefined | Definitions of columns as an array [].
+afterSelectionChange | null | Callback for when you want to validate something after selection. columnDefs | null | Definitions of columns as an array [].
 If not defined columns are auto-generated from data. data | [] | Data being displayed in the grid.
 Each item in the array is mapped to a row being displayed. enableSorting | true | Enables or disables sorting in grid. headerColumnClick | null | Trigger this function when the header column is clicked.
 This overrides the default sorting functionality.